- NSC - National Savings Certificate - Eligibility, Interest Rate & Tax Saving Benefits

 There is no upper limit for investments in the National Saving Certificates, but investments of up to Rs 1.5 lakhs in NSCs are liable for a tax reduction under section 80C of the Income Tax Act.

-NSC - National Savings certificate
+NSC - Summary

-How does Investing in NSC Generate a Return?
+How Does Investing in NSC Generate a Return?

 NSCs are a short-term investment option in which you make an initial investment, earning a return at a rate fixed by the government.
 Once you have invested in the certificate, your interest for the year will be added to your investment, restricting you from investing more in the same certificate.
 However, you can invest your desired amount in another certificate, which can be purchased from any post office.
 The interest rate will remain fixed for the tenure of the certificate and is equal to that offered at the time of purchase.